Executive Director, Dana Rizer

 Skip first became a supporter of Groceryships/FEAST in 2015, during the launch of his smoothie start-up called FreshStax.
 He founded FreshStax to unite the community around solving the food desert problem in Los Angeles by delivering smoothies to people’s home, gym or office using a weekly subscription model and donating fresh produce to the underserved each time a delivery is made.

-In addition to donating his products during Groceryships/FEAST’s graduate support circles, Skip has also donated Thanksgiving Feasts to our participants each holiday for the last two years.
+In addition to donating his products during Groceryships/FEAST’s graduate support circles, Skip has also donated Thanksgiving Feasts to our participants each holiday for the last three years.

 Ana Guzman (FEAST Graduate, Community Manager, FEAST)